Daniel Khalife tells court: I escaped prison to be kept in high security unit

 But Khalife was “pretty shocked” when the matter was not escalated to senior prison officers, and he faced no consequences, the court heard.

-He then decided escaping for real was his only option, the court heard.
+He then decided escaping fully was his only option, the court heard.

 Five days before his successful escape he attached a sling to the underside of the lorry made from “kitchen trousers” and carabiners, the court was told.